Publications

 After a long session of Death Stranding, the body carries a strange residue: shoulders tense, as if the weight on Sam’s back had briefly become my own.
 The game’s wearable technologies promise enhancement, yet constantly display their own decay—boots wear down, batteries drain, equipment ages in the rain.
 This essay follows that visibility of breakdown and asks what it means to live with technologies that do not hide our fragility but move with it.

-FORTHCOMING Drifting in Deep Time: Oceanic Temporality and the Playable Sublime in Underwater Games
+Drifting in Deep Time: Oceanic Temporality and the Playable Sublime in Underwater Games (forthcoming)

 Authors: Victoria Mummelthei